AlexandruValeanu/Introsort/Introsort/Readme.md

 Key attributes of this implementation:
 * 3-way partition
+* median of three (using 3 randomly chosen elements) for pivot selection
 * sorting networks for 1 &le; N &le; 6
 * insertion sort for 7 &le; N &le; 25
 * Quicksort uses only one recursive call (the other one is transformed into tail recursion)